Genetic Nurse

 Where Do Genetic Nurses Work?

 A genetic nurse can work in a variety of settings, including specialty genetics clinics where gene-based diagnoses and therapies are offered, prenatal and reproductive specialty centers, hospitals, cancer centers, and specialty medical practices.
-Many genetics nurses work in a particular sub-specialty of medicine where genetics play an important role, such as obstetrics and reproduction, oncology, mental health and pediatrics.
-For nurses who specialize in genetics education or research, positions may be found in government or non-profit research centers, academic institutions or in the biotechnology industry.
+Many genetics nurses work in a particular subspecialty of medicine where genetics plays an important role, such as obstetrics, oncology, mental health, and pediatrics.
+For nurses who specialize in genetics education or research, positions may be found in government or non-profit research centers, academic institutions, or the biotechnology industry.

 Helpful Organizations, Societies, and Agencies